 Quest for a tall stool

-UPDATE: turns out it's really hard to get the desk and chair the exact right height for both sitting and standing, so I went with a tall stool:
+the exact right height for both sitting and standing, so I went with a

 http://www.amazon.com/dp/B0039MIMQU/ref=wl_it_dp_o_pd_nS_ttl?_encoding=UTF8&colid=5JS838SW12MS&coliid=I2M96IBPL9TE2Q